fabiohecht/kafka-bookstore-tutorial/README.md

                 }
         }'

-For interst, you can also create this one, but it is for interest only and not necessary for the rest of the execise.
+For interest, you can also create this one, but it is for interest only and not necessary for the rest of the execise.
 It puts the data in Kafka with a nested schema, before/after record state & binlog metadata.

     curl -i -X POST -H "Accept:application/json" \
         -H  "Content-Type:application/json" http://localhost:8083/connectors/ \